sagarnayak/Utils/README.md

 # Utils
-This is a collection of mostly used code blocks in and android application.
+This is a collection of mostly used code blocks in and android projects.